coozoo/androidprocmon/README.md

 ### Linux
-Currently no any release for linux becuase of different dependencies so it's (suppose I will add some for fedora and debian).
+Currently no any release for linux because of different dependencies so it's (suppose I will add some for fedora and debian).
 But now you need to compile it:

 Suppose you have installed QT5 (on fedora you can do that # dnf install qt5*):
  1. Create dir to build project and change current dir to created one: